-How do business payments networks gather remittance?
+How does a business payments network streamline remittance?

-Billtrust’s Business Payments Network uses intelligent automation to retrieve remittance data from emails and web portals, standardize and consolidate it and transmit it to a supplier’s system of record.
+A digital payments network like Billtrust’s Business Payments Network uses intelligent automation to retrieve remittance data from emails and web portals, standardize and consolidate it and transmit it to a supplier’s system of record.

 Challenge to electronic payments: interchange fees